JoK3rtjk/polygon_ccip_2022/polygon_hackathon 2022_toUpload/README.md

 *Register* - Registering on the front end will deploy CCIP with the user input as constructor.

 ## 2. CCIP uses the same mint function as NFT
-*Issue* - Issuing CCIP on the front end calls the mint function (note only CCIP deployer can mint), minting gives ownership to what the user inputs.
+*Issue* - Issuing CCIP on the front end calls the mint function (note only CCIP deployer can mint and CCIP deployer ***cannot*** be CCIP owner), minting gives ownership to what the user inputs.
 Mint also changes the CCIP status to Active

 ## 3. CCIP uses the same transfer function as NFT
 *Transfer* - Transfer owernship of CCIP based on the user input (note only owner of CCIP can transfer).